 I am fed up and seriously disturbed!!
 Why?

-Because I regularly see clients who come to me for mentoring in social media and digital marketing or join our courses only to discover that they have an empty shell of a website.
-They are scammed by unscrupulous website developers as they themselves have very little understanding of website domains, hosting, and other critical considerations when developing their website.
+I regularly see clients who come to me for mentoring in social media and digital marketing or join our courses only to discover that they have an empty shell of a website.
+They are scammed by unscrupulous website developers as they themselves have very little understanding of website domains, hosting, and other critical considerations when developing their websites.

 So I have decided to write this small series of blogs to help you and other business owners, marketing & IT professionals not to fall into the same trap and be scammed of your hard-earned money when deciding to go digital and invest in creating a website for your business, hobby or passion.